Seven Senior Safety Suggestions

-After you turn 35 or 40 years old, your eyesight begins to age.
+In your late thirties, your eyesight begins to age.
 You might find yourself needing glasses for reading and also for night driving.
 When the sun goes down, the roads get dark and the glare from other headlights can make it hard to see beyond your dash.
 Travel with an alert passenger to help you scan for driving hazards.

 Beyond decreased night vision, a more severe danger lurks in the shadows.
 Fatigue is a serious and underestimated safety hazard.
 If you are tired, even feeling just a little sleepy, you need to get off the road.
 Better yet, avoid the risk of fatigue by running your errands during the day.

 You may feel out of place in a driver education course with dozens of teens; what first-time drivers need to learn is not really what you need.
 A mature driver's course is geared toward seniors and usually covers topics like pedestrians, yielding, four-way stops, and lane changes.

 Socially, you may enjoy spending time with other senior drivers.
 As for the learning endeavor, we often learn more from other students―in this case, seniors―than we do from instructors.
 You'll have to find a mature driving course in your area.
 A good place to start is with retirement or travel associations.

 Common sense tells you to avoid heavy traffic; regardless, who wants to be stuck on the highway during rush hour.
 Inevitably, you will find yourself in heavy traffic because you have an appointment you can't miss.
 Be confident because you can deal with heavy traffic if you prepare yourself.

 Pack your patience; getting anxious and exasperated will only increase your risk of an accident.
 Always use signals and warn other drivers in advance of what you are planning to do.
 Prepare for exits and turns by getting into the proper lane and signalling early.